Staying Safe at Home & In The Office

 Chemicals in cleaning products like laundry detergent can help these products to perform just as well in cold water as in hot water, enabling consumers to save money and energy when washing their clothes.
 In addition, highly concentrated liquid laundry formulations made possible by chemistry require less packaging materials and generate less waste.

-Household cleaning products containing antibacterial disinfectant cleaners not only remove dirt and soil, but they also can kill the germs that may cause illness.
+Household cleaning products containing antibacterial disinfectants not only remove dirt and soil, but they also can kill the germs that may cause illness.

-Chlorinated cleaning chemicals can help protect against seasonal flu outbreaks and episodes of food borne illness.
-Daycare centers, hospitals, restaurants and other public facilities rely upon the disinfectant qualities of chlorine-based cleaners to keep the environment germ-free.
+Chlorinated chemicals can help protect against seasonal flu outbreaks and episodes of foodborne illness.
+Daycare centers, hospitals, restaurants, and other public facilities rely upon the disinfectant qualities of chlorine-based cleaners to keep the environment germ-free.

-Cleaning solvents are also common cleaning products.
-For example, glycol ethers are highly effective as an active component of heavy-duty glass, floor and other hard surface cleaning formulations.
-These solvents have good water compatibility, high solvency for greases and oils and good biodegradability.
+Solvents are also common cleaning products.
+For example, glycol ethers are highly effective as an active component of heavy-duty glass, floor, and other hard surface cleaning formulations.
+These solvents have good water compatibility, high solvency for greases and oils, and good biodegradability.

 For more information on cleaning products, visit the American Cleaning Institute website.

-Companies are providing more information than ever about ingredients in their cleaning products.
+Companies are providing more information than ever about ingredients in their products.
 The Consumer Product Ingredient Communication Initiative, launched in 2010, summarizes how companies are providing information about the ingredients in products in four major categories: air care, automotive care, cleaning, and polishes and floor maintenance products.
-For technical audiences, human and environmental safety data for chemical ingredients used in cleaning products is publicly available via the American Cleaning Institute’s Ingredient Safety Initiative.
+For technical audiences, human and environmental safety data for chemical ingredients used in cleaning products is publicly available via the ACF Ingredient Safety Initiative.